 Katee Sackhoff talks about what it's like to be a part of "Star Wars: Rebels" and reveals the inspiration for her character on "The Flash."
 Plus, we get our Jedi on and learn how to wield a lightsaber.

 An experimental lab animal called a gargantua escapes from his captors and is suspected to be the creature that is killing people all over the countryside.
 But when the gargantua from the ...
 See full summary »

 During WWII, a human heart taken from a certain lab in Europe (Dr. Frankenstein's) is kept in a Japanese lab, when it gets exposed to the radiation of the bombing of Hiroshima.
 The heart ...
 See full summary »

 King Kong is brought in by an evil ruler to dig for precious gems in a mine when the robot MechaKong is unable to do the task.
 This leads to the machine and the real Kong engaging in a tremendous battle that threatens to level Japan.

 After a treacherous expedition to retrieve a giant opal, disaster strikes as the opal reveals itself to be an egg which spawns Barugon, demon dog from Hell!
 Armed with a deadly tongue and cold beams, Barugon wreaks havoc on Japan.
 Gamera comes to save the day.
 Written by

 Jonah Falcon <email@example.com>

-English language version: If Barugon's weakness is water, how did he swim from the sunken ship to the shore without any difficulties, especially if he was in a weaker state at the time?
-The translation neglects to mention that he's only vulnerable by fresh water; salt water doesn't harm him.
+English language version: If Barugon's is harmed by water, how did he swim from the sunken ship to the shore without any difficulty?
+The translation neglects to mention that while he's vulnerable to water, it doesn't immediately kill him, just weakens him.
+It has also been suggested that salt water doesn't harm him as much as fresh water.
 See more »

 Was this review helpful to you?